How will visual image search change marketing?

 Recently, Pinterest has opened up a new form of direct response marketing on their platform.
 It’s based on the Google Ads model but uses their new visual search technology.

 They’ve invested a lot into developing this technology so that it understands the image and related products.

 “Google is still at the stage of recognizing images and telling you what it is.
 Pinterest straight-away knows what it is, and now it’s trying to understand: ‘ok, what else might you like?’.”

 Clark gives the example of searching the image of a mug that someone owns.
 Pinterest will recognize the mug as well as its aesthetic.
 The Pinterest business account can then offer coasters or utensils that will match well with the mug.

-The tools it uses are similar to those in AdWords, which should help the transition for certain marketers learning how to use Pinterest for Business.
+The tools it uses are similar to those in Google Ads, which should help the transition for certain marketers learning how to use Pinterest for Business.
 While It’s still a new tool, it can open up new revenue streams.

 - SEO skills are directly connected to consumer desires.
 This alignment means SEO experts are rising up the marketing ranks.

 - Site UX, especially site speed, are crucial factors to tackle within SEO.

 - New technologies in landing pages and Pinterest advertising will change the marketing landscape.

 - Ensure your local listings are cleaned up.
 Fixing Inconsistencies in names, phone numbers and addresses across locations will get early traffic.
 (Local SEO is important – Sure Oak can help.)